bendqh1/phccf/README.md

 If you have just one website directory per system, I suggest to save that website direcotry path into a global variable and then do tasks.

-In the loop exit instead (the second) break for total exit.
+In the loop, instead the second `break` can come `exit` but this will also terminate the window.

 * In the `curl` command:
   * `-L` is to follow a redirection in which case happens